algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/advanced/dispenser-client.md

 ---
 title: "TestNet Dispenser Client"
 description: "The TestNet Dispenser Client is a utility for interacting with the AlgoKit TestNet Dispenser API.
-It provides methods to fund an account, register a refund for a transaction, and get the current limit..."
+It provides methods to fund an account, register a refund for a transaction, and get the current limit for an account."
 ---

 The TestNet Dispenser Client is a utility for interacting with the AlgoKit TestNet Dispenser API.
 It provides methods to fund an account, register a refund for a transaction, and get the current limit for an account.